0gravelle/gravelleProject/README.md

 * **Assignment 8:**
 Assignment utilizing custom images, system and Google Fonts, etc. *Note: This requires a web server to load images properly.*

-[Here's](https://0gravelle.github.io/gravelleProject/) a link to the repository for downloads.